Brown University's Policy on Handling Allegations of Research Misconduct

 C. Appointment of the Investigation Committee

-The Research Integrity Officer, in consultation with other institutional officials as appropriate, will appoint an investigation committee within 30 days after determining that an investigation is warranted.
-The investigation committee should consist of at least three individuals who do not have real or apparent conflicts of interest in the case, are unbiased, and have the necessary expertise to evaluate the evidence and issues related to the allegations, interview the key principles and witnesses, and conduct the investigation.
-These individuals may be scientists, administrators, subject matter experts, lawyers, or other qualified persons, and they may be from inside or outside the institution.
+The Research Integrity Officer, in consultation with other institutional officials as appropriate, will appoint an investigation committee within thirty (30) days after determining that an investigation is warranted.
+The investigation committee should consist of at least three individuals who do not have real or apparent conflicts of interest in the case and have the necessary expertise to evaluate the evidence and issues related to the allegations, interview the key principles and witnesses, and conduct the investigation.
+These individuals may be scientists, administrators, subject matter experts, or other qualified persons, and they may be from inside or outside the institution.
+The investigation committee may solicit expert consultation from an outside party (e.g., scientific expert, forensic expert, etc.) as needed.
 Individuals appointed to the investigation committee may also have served in the inquiry committee.
-The Research Integrity Officer will notify the Respondent of the proposed committee membership within 5 days of its appointment.
-If the Respondent submits a written objection to any appointed member of the investigations committee or expert, the Research Integrity Officer will determine whether to replace the challenged member or expert with a qualified substitute.
+The Research Integrity Officer will notify the Respondent of the proposed committee membership within five (5) days of its appointment.
+If the Respondent submits a written objection to any appointed member of the investigations committee or expert, the Research Integrity Officer will determine whether to replace the challenged member with a qualified substitute.

 D. Charge to the Committee and the First Meeting

-The Research Integrity Officer, with possible assistance of institutional counsel, will convene the first meeting of the investigation committee to review the charge, the inquiry report, and the prescribed procedures and standards for the conduct of the investigation, including the necessity for confidentiality and for developing a specific investigation plan.
+The Research Integrity Officer, with possible assistance of institutional counsel, will convene the first meeting of the investigation committee to review the charge, the inquiry report, and the prescribed procedures and standards for the conduct of the investigation, including the necessity for confidentiality.
 The investigation committee will be provided with a copy of these instructions and, where external sponsors' funding is involved, the sponsors' regulation.

 E. Investigation Process